raffeyang/wechat/README.md

 - [ ] Fix bug
 - [ ] Upload to Raycast Store

+## How to Use

+before I create the final version and release it to Raycast Store, you can build it with your own
+`npm install && npm run dev`

 ## Known Issue

 When you open a contact conversation, the system will automatically open the browserhow to disable open in browser.